Improving Your Posture: Dealing With Kyphosis

 How To Fix A Kyphosis

-Strengthening To Fix A Dowager’s Hump
+Strengthening To “Fix” A Dowager’s Hump

-These few things together will place excessive strain on the base of your neck causing a neck hump.
-The correction of each problem listed above and your posture as a whole is multifactorial.
-Your physiotherapist can help address these issues in the practice using some manual treatment techniques and with some easy home exercises to be carried out independently.
-The sooner the issues are addressed the easier it is to exact change, the longer a kyphosis and neck hump has been in place the more difficult obtaining a positive change can be.
-So if you feel you may have a Dowager’s hump then don’t delay get your self assessed sooner rather than later and get started on your posture correction pathway.
+These few things together place increased strain on the base of your neck, contributing to a neck hump.
+The correction of each problem listed above, and your posture as a whole is multifactorial.
+Your physiotherapist can help address these issues in their practice.
+Assisting by utilising some manual therapy techniques and prescription of a variety of in-clinic and home exercises to be carried out independently.
+The sooner issues are addressed the easier it is to exact change.
+Typically the longer a kyphosis and neck hump has been in place, the more difficult obtaining positive change can prove to be.
+So, if you feel you have a Dowager’s hump get your self assessed sooner, rather than later.
+So you can get a head start on your posture correction pathway.
+Disclaimer: Sydney Physio Clinic provides this information as an educational service and is not intended to serve as medical advice.
+Anyone seeking specific advice or assistance on Improving Your Posture: Dealing With Kyphosis should consult his or her physiotherapist, general practitioner or otherwise appropriately skilled practitioner.